amir0135/STU-Copilot/src/app/chainlit.md

 - Numbered markdown list format
 - Publication dates and summaries
 - Links to original sources

-### 💬 **Communicator Agent**
-Acts as the initial chat router and welcomer:
-- Routes requests to appropriate agents
-- Handles user onboarding
-- Works with questioner agent for clarifications

 ### 🤔 **Explainer Agent**
 Your comprehensive explanation specialist that provides: